-That the submissions from MidCentral Public Health Services and Wanganui District Council be accepted.
+That submissions 17.6 and 18.1 from MidCentral Public Health Services and Whanganui District Council and further submission 5.2 from MidCentral Public Health Services be accepted.

-The following amendments are recommended as a result of these submissions.
+The following amendments are made as a result of these submissions.

 Activities Sensitive to Aircraft Noise (ASAN) - means any residential activity, visitor accommodation, retirement villages, day care facility, buildings used for overnight patient medical care or educational facility (including all associated outdoor spaces for such activities).